Pi Multi-Agent Teams - Beyond the YAML Basics

 Building multi-agent teams on Pi with custom extensions.
 Role design, communication topology, model-per-agent strategy, convergence budgets, and the TUI widget that shows where your money is going.

-I help engineering teams build platform and infrastructure that keep services reliable and developers productive.
+I help engineering teams build scalable platforms that keep services reliable and developers productive.
 I enjoy building useful systems, collaborating with thoughtful people, and untangling problems that looked much simpler on the whiteboard.
 Across embedded systems, on-prem, and cloud platforms, I've learned that great software comes from clear communication, practical trade-offs, and strong teams.
 I use this space to share ideas, lessons, and occasional reflections on engineering and leadership that might help others on a similar path.

 Building multi-agent teams on Pi with custom extensions.
 Role design, communication topology, model-per-agent strategy, convergence budgets, and the TUI widget that shows where your money is going.